modolabs/Kurogo-Mobile-Web/docs/mobiweb.rst

-If a module needs to be restricted to users via personal certificates, security.php provides the functions to require HTTPS, and extract parameters from the user’s personal certificate.
+If a module needs to be restricted to users via personal certificates, security.php provides the functions to require HTTPS, and extract parameters from the user's personal certificate.

-Calling the function ``ssl_required()`` will change the transmission protocol to HTTPS (if it isn’t already).
-This function also sets the ``mitcertificate`` cookie in the user’s browser.
+Calling the function ``ssl_required()`` will change the transmission protocol to HTTPS (if it isn't already).
+This function also sets the ``mitcertificate`` cookie in the user's browser.

-The functions ``get_username()`` and ``get_fullname()`` extract the user’s username and fullname respectively, by searching HTTP headers generated by the certificate.
+The functions ``get_username()`` and ``get_fullname()`` extract the user's username and fullname respectively, by searching HTTP headers generated by the certificate.

 For testing and other internal purposes, pages may be restricted to a specific set of users.
 This is accomplished with the ``users_restricted()`` function.

+.. _section-mobiweb-modules:

 ================
 How Modules Work